thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Thursday, 09 March 2023
+### Daily Rundown on Friday, 10 March 2023

-- The average temperature today is 3.62˚C;
+- The average temperature today is 1.76˚C;
-- With highs of 6.56˚C and lows of 0.36˚C.
+- With highs of 2.42˚C and lows of -2.18˚C.
 - You can expect rain and snow for the day.

 <!-- weather_marker ends -->